What is CPT Testing?

 What is SPT Testing?

-Mud rotary drilling, for example, has come up in the past along with one of the best-known soil testing procedures out there: the Standard Penetration Test (SPT).
+Mud rotary drilling, for example, has come up in the past along with one of the best-known soil testing procedures: the Standard Penetration Test (SPT).
 Like Cone Penetration Testing, SPT Testing is widely used.
 But can it outperform CPT Testing?

-The sample tube is placed at the bottom of a borehole and struck with a heavy slide hammer repeatedly.
-The number of hammer strikes is important; the test operator must track how many strikes it takes to drive the sample tube 6 inches into the soil.
-The test is completed when the sample tube reaches 18 inches deep.
+To conduct a soil test, a sample tube is placed at the base of a borehole and hit repeatedly with a heavy slide hammer.
+The number of strikes required to drive the tube 6 inches into the soil is noted by the operator.
+The test concludes when the tube reaches a depth of 18 inches.
+This process requires precision and accuracy.

 As President and Principal Engineer of GEOLINES, Otto Holmquist stated, “Every time a geotechnical engineer sees how efficient it is, they are hooked.”